 The climate emergency is also a healthcare emergency.
 When extreme weather events occur, it is the most vulnerable people who suffer the most.

-In every way, climate change is a massive humanitarian emergency.
+In every way, climate change is a major humanitarian emergency.

 Why does climate change matter to MSF?

-The human cost of climate change is already being paid for by the poorest and most marginalised people on our planet.
+The human cost of climate breakdown is already being paid for by the poorest and most marginalised people on our planet.